lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager.md

 ---
 title: 'The Making Of a Manager, Julie Zhuo'
 date: '2020-06-06'
-description: "Book summary for High Output Management by Andrew S. Grove"
+description: "Book summary for The Making Of a Manager by Julie Zhuo."
 cover: 'https://lucianohgo.com/images/the-making-of-a-manager/cover.jpg'
-coverAlt: 'Cover of the book The Making Of a Manager, Julie Zhuo'
+coverAlt: 'Cover of the book The Making Of a Manager, Julie Zhuo.'
 authors:
   - lucianohgo
 tags: